wp-plugins/landing-pages-builder/readme.txt

 == Upgrade Notice ==

+= 1.1 =
+* Fixed a few bugs with accessing the plugin

 = 1.0 =
 * The first version.
 The big bang.
 Where it all began.

 == Changelog ==

+= 1.1 =
+* Fixed a few bugs with accessing the plugin

 = 1.0 =
 * The first version.
 The big bang.
 Where it all began.